-Many IT departments require SSL for their applications that access data.
-To use SSL with ThoughtSpot, you’ll need your company’s own SSL certificate.
-The certificate is issued per domain (service), so if you want to use SSL for both HTTP(S) and LDAP(S), you will need two separate certificates - one for the HTTPS domain and one for the LDAPS domain.
+Companies usually secure applications that access data.
+To use SSL with ThoughtSpot, you must use your company’s own SSL certificate.
+The certificate is issued for each domain or service.
+If you plan to use SSL for both HTTP(S) and LDAP(S), you must have two separate certificates.

-If you do not have an SSL certificate:
+If you do not have an SSL certificate, there are options:

-- Check with your IT department to see if they already have an SSL certificate you can use.
+- Check with your IT department if they have an SSL certificate you can use.

-- If not, you will need to obtain the certificate from an issuing authority.
+- Obtain the certificate from an issuing authority.

 Configure SSL for web traffic

-openssl rsa -check -in pk.key to verify if you’re prompted to specify a passphrase.
-If yes, then you need to remove the passphrase to use the key.
+openssl rsa -check -in pk.key.
+If the answer is ‘yes’, remove the passphrase to use the key.

 Copy the certificate and key files to ThoughtSpot:

-Change directories to where you copied the certificate:
+Change to the directory where you copied the files:

 $ tscli ssl add-cert <key> <certificate>

-To test that the certificate was installed correctly, Log in to the ThoughtSpot application.
+To test that the certificate is correctly installed, sign into the ThoughtSpot application (https://docs.thoughtspot.com/6.0/admin/setup/logins.html#sign-in-to-the-thoughtspot-application).

 You should see that the application’s URL begins with